Tick Bite & TBE Protection

 1. Dobler G, Erber W, Bröker M, Schmitt HJ, eds.
 The TBE Book.
 4th ed.
 Global Health Press; 2021.

-4. Fischer M, Gould CV, Rollin PE.
+4. Susan L. Hills and Carolyn V. Gould.
 Tickborne Encephalitis.
 Centers for Disease Control and Prevention.
-CDC Yellow Book 2020: Health Information for International Travel.
-New York: Oxford University Press; 2017.
-Chap 4.
-Accessed February 9, 2022. https://wwwnc.cdc.gov/travel/yellowbook/2020/travel-related-infectious-diseases/tickborne-encephalitis.
+CDC Yellow Book: Health Information for International Travel.
+Accessed August 20, 2025. https://www.cdc.gov/yellow-book/hcp/travel-associated-infections-diseases/tick-borne-encephalitis.html.

 5. Kaiser R. Tick-borne encephalitis.
 Infect Dis Clin North Am.
 2008;22(3):561-575. doi:10.1016/j.idc.2008.03.013

 6. Centers for Disease Control and Prevention.
-Tick-borne encephalitis (TBE) Factsheet.
-Accessed February 24, 2022. https://
+Tick-borne Encephalitis (TBE) Virus.
+Clinical Signs and Symptoms of TBE.
+Accessed August 20, 2025. https://www.cdc.gov/tick-borne-encephalitis/hcp/clinical-signs/.

 IMPORTANT SAFETY INFORMATION AND INDICATION